pranjalbareth/flux-india/README.md

-# Getting Started with Create React App
+# Flux - India

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+An Indian Social Network web app built in ReactJS with Firebase Cloud Firestore

-## Available Scripts
+## Development

 In the project directory, you can run: